BonzaiThePenguin/WikiSort/Chapter 3: In-Place.md

 <b>The basic idea</b>

-The core of efficient in-place merging relies on the fact that merging two sorted arrays, A and B, is equivalent to breaking A into evenly-sized chunks, inserting them into B, then merging each A block with any values from B that follow it.
+The core of efficient in-place merging relies on the fact that merging two sorted arrays, A and B, is equivalent to breaking A into evenly sized blocks, inserting them into B, then merging each A block with any values from B that follow it.
 So instead of approaching the problem like this:

     [              A                  ][                   B               ]

 We instead think of it like this:

-    1. break A into evenly-sized blocks
+    1. break A into evenly sized blocks
     [ A ][ A ][ A ][ A ][ A ][ A ][ A ][                   B               ]

     2. insert them into B where they belong (so A[first] <= B[last])